JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 4. -------Play if you want Ive done a lot with these before------------
 3. VVVVVV (Own), 7.
 Hyper Sentinel (Own), 14.
 Goat Simulator (own), 10.
 Horizon Chase (Own on PC but it plays perfect on here), 8.
 Space Miner (own) (Note: even though I purchased this in the past, and even though gameclub registers that I have a controller, and even though it restores my purchases and unlocks the full version without a sub, the controller doesnt work),
 4. -------Less Longevity Below - still fun------------
 18. Death Worm Free (Own), 9.
 Crossy Road (Own), 7.
-Alto‚Äôs Adventure (Own), 6.
+Alto’s Adventure (Own), 6.
 Slayin (Own), 10.
 Silverfish DX (own) Bought for $4 - not really worth it.
 Great arcade game somewhat like Geom wars (without the shooting).  but with just the one game mode its just too shallow, 9.
 Super Crate Box (own)